eskns/uniswap-v4-horizontal-liquidity/README.md

 pnpm anvil
 ```
 ---
-**Error while running `pnpm forge:init`**: If you get an error while running the init function, you must need to setup github name and email.
-You don't have to provide your actual info.
-You can do the following:
+**Error while running `pnpm forge:init`**: If you get an error while running the init function, you need to setup github name and email.
+Temporarily, you could do the following:

 ```bash
 git config user.name test